arjansunar/PersonalProjectPortfolio/README.md

             2. Image steganography: Lowest significant bit algorithm
             3. Sending email via application: node-mailer
             4. Rest API routes: node and express
+## Challenges

+### The challenges in this project originated because of its "full-stack" nature.

+- getting hold of the LSB algorithm and implementing it in node js
+- learning about base64 format for file transfers in web
+- image formats and figuring out where (which bits) in the image to change to add a secret message signature
 ---
 ![homepage](https://github.com/arjansunar/PersonalProjectPortfolio/blob/master/images/StegnoHomepage.png "stegno homepage")